-Anybody who has ever spent the night on any recreational boat is likely to agree: While it might seem like any boat with a cabin would make a great liveaboard, that’s not necessarily the case.
+Anybody who has ever spent the night on any recreational boat is likely to agree that while it might seem like any boat with a cabin would make a great liveaboard, that’s not necessarily the case.

-Before you hang that “Home Sweet Boat” sign, there are all considerations—your liveaboard’s geographic location, local weather, inside a marina slip versus on the hook and even it’s proximity to businesses.
-Not to mention your own personal preferences and lifestyle.
+Before you hang that "Home Sweet Boat" sign, there are considerations to keep in mind such as: your liveaboard's geographic location, local weather, inside a marina slip versus on the hook (as well as the proximity to businesses).
+Then there's your own personal preferences and lifestyle.

-But for the purpose of this post, I’m going to concentrate on the liveaboard boats themselves—aspects like comfort, layout and sea hardiness.
+For the purpose of this post, I’m going to concentrate on the liveaboard boats themselves - aspects like comfort, layout and sea hardiness.